jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 complex monolith app.

-To avoid misconception of what do I mean by microservice - I would like to write down definition which is closest to my heart and the way I see them and understand.
+To avoid misconception of what do I mean by microservice - I would like to write down definition which is closest to the way I see them and understand.

 > It does not mean I've achieved that with JAlgoArena architecture, as I'm constantly learning the definition I will post is actually based on my recent learning and all experience I get till the time, and something